ConstantRobotics-Ltd/VOverlay/README.md

 # Overview

-**VOverlay** C++ library provides standard interface for overlaying information on video for different implementations.
-Hte library does bothing, just provides interface.
-Standard for overlaying information on video used in video streamer interface.
-Video streamer interface understands only interfaces and user can make custom video overlay class implementation depends on situation.
-The **VOverlay** interface provides only one method **overlay(...)** to overlay information on video.
-This method is called by video streamer for each frame of the video.
+The **VOverlay** C++ library provides a standard interface for overlaying information on video frames across different implementations.
+The library itself does nothing; it just provides an interface.
+This standard for overlaying information on video is used in video streamer interfaces.
+Video streamer interfaces work exclusively with standardized interfaces, allowing users to create custom video overlay class implementations depending on their specific requirements.
+The **VOverlay** interface provides only one method, **overlay(...)**, to overlay information on video frames.
+This method is called by the video streamer for each frame of the video.
 Any implementation may include additional methods depending on the situation.
 The library depends on the [Frame](https://rapidpixel.constantrobotics.com/docs/Service/Frame.html) class, which defines the data structure of the video frame (source code included, Apache 2.0 license).
-It uses C++17 standard.
+It uses the C++17 standard.
 The library is licensed under the **Apache 2.0** license.